Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 For information on Batavia's war voyages from Apr.-1940, please see this original document received from the National Archives of Norway.

-Compare the above record to the fact that she's listed in the following convoys (all these links are external):
+Compare the above record to the fact that A. Hague has included her in the following convoys (all these links are external, except the link to ON 20, which goes to my own Convoys section):

 Convoy FS 110 - From Tyne March 2-1940, to Southend March 4.

 Returning to the convoys on my own website, we see that there's a Batavia, with general cargo for Newcastle, listed as sailing in Convoy HN 15 from Norway to the U.K. in Febr.-1940, but nationality is given as Dutch, no tonnage is given in the Advance Sailing Telegram.
-I mention this, in case the nationality is an error (note, however, that A. Hague has this ship, 1279 gt, built in 1938, in Convoy HN 16, rather than HN 15). * In the middle of March there's a Batavia in the U.K.-Norway Convoy ON 20, and this time the nationality is given as Norwegian - follow links for more info, several Norwegian ships took part in all these convoys.
+I mention this, in case the nationality is an error (note, however, that A. Hague has this ship, 1279 gt, built in 1938, in Convoy HN 16, rather than HN 15) - follow the links for more info, several Norwegian ships took part in both these convoys.

 Interned - 1940: